 1. International Support for HRE.
-Endorsements for human rights education have been proclaimed in various global and regional legal instruments ever since 1945 when the Charter of the United Nations called for cooperation "in promoting and encouraging respect for human rights and fundamental freedoms."1 Thus, the Charter's references to "promoting and encouraging" create state responsibilities for educating and teaching human rights.
+Endorsements for human rights education have been proclaimed in various global and regional legal instruments ever since 1945 when the Charter of the United Nations called for cooperation "in promoting and encouraging respect for human rights and fundamental freedoms."
+Thus, the Charter's references to "promoting and encouraging" create state responsibilities for educating and teaching human rights.
 Moreover, various international and regional organizations have strongly endorsed the goal.
-In the new twenty-first century, as civil societies emerge in Africa and elsewhere, as voluntary associations proliferate in developing countries, vitality and initiative are evident among non-governmental organizations (NGOs) concerned with human rights and human rights education.
-In young democracies, NGOs may be expected to increase their educational work, viewed as a strategy to prevent human rights violations and as a technique to empower people to meet their needs based upon their knowing and using their rights.
+In the late 1990's, as civil societies reemerge in Africa and elsewhere, as voluntary associations proliferate in developing countries, vitality and initiative are evident among nongovernmental groups concerned with human rights and human rights education.
+In emerging democracies such as Ethiopia and other reemerging democracies, NGOs may be expected to increase their educational work, viewed as a strategy to prevent human rights violations and as a technique to empower people to meet their needs based upon their knowing and using their rights..

 The United Nations Charter's references to the promotion and encouragement of human rights were clarified in 1948 when the General Assembly, with no dissenting votes, adopted the Universal Declaration of Human Rights.
-It was proclaimed as "a common standard of achievement for all peoples and all nations," who were directed to "strive by teaching and education to promote respect for these rights and freedoms..."2 Thus education is identified as instrumentally connected to the Charter task of promoting human rights.
+It was proclaimed as "a common standard of achievement for all peoples and all nations," who were directed to "strive by teaching and education to promote respect for these rights and freedoms..."
+Thus education is identified as instrumentally connected to the Charter task of promoting human rights.
 Additionally, the preambular language of the Declaration announces that "teaching and education" are not simply new post-World War II state functions -- among the governmental duties attending membership in the U.N.
 Rather, as if to acknowledge popular action at the grass-roots level and the work of NGOs, "teaching and education" are announced as the obligation of "every individual and every organ of society...."

-1 United Nations Charter, signed at San Francisco on June 26, 1945; entered into force on Oct.
+&lt;sup>1 United Nations Charter, signed at San Francisco on June 26, 1945; entered into force on Oct.
 24, 1945.
 1976 Y.B.U.N.
 1043.
 Article I, Sec.
-3. [internet access: http://www.un.org]
+3.

-2 Universal Declaration of Human Rights.
+&lt;sup>2 Universal Declaration of Human Rights.
 U.N.G.A.
 Res.
 217A (III), 3(1) GAOR Res.
 71, UN Doc.
-A/810 (1948); Preamble/Proclamation. [internet access: http://www.unhchr.ch/html/intlinst.htm]
+A/810 (1948); Preamble/Proclamation.

 2. The Right to Education.
 Education is not only a means to promote human rights.
 It is an end in itself.
 In positing a human right to education, the framers of the Universal Declaration relied on the notion that education is not value-neutral.
 Education always relates to and supports values.
 But we must be aware of what values we are promoting through education.
 In this spirit, Article 30 states that one of the goals of education should be "the strengthening of respect for human rights and fundamental freedoms..."
 (Section 2).
-The human rights covenants (later developed by the U.N. and coming into effect in 1976 to formalize the basis in international law of the rights declared in 1948) also elaborated on the right to education and the values such education should promote.
-Thus, the Covenant on Economic, Social and Cultural Rights placed the educational objective of strengthening respect for human rights in a cluster of related learning objectives.3 For example, Article 13 of the Covenant says that "education shall be directed to the "full development of the human personality" and to the person's own "sense of dignity...."(Section 1)
+The human rights covenants (later developed by the U.N. and coming into effect in 1976 to formalize the basis in international law of the rights declared in 1948) also elaborated on the right to education and the values such education should promote..
+Thus, the Covenant on Economic, Social and Cultural Rights placed the educational objective of strengthening respect for human rights in a cluster of related learning objectives.
+For example, Article 13 of the Covenant says that "education shall be directed to the "full development of the human personality" and to the person's own "sense of dignity...."
+(Section 1)